faeg96/Servers_games/README.md

 # Servers_games
-colaboration with Dlopez there is Multigames servers, using Rocky 9 as SO, Diferents providers of server, Docker, and duck DNS just for fun
+colaboration with Dlopez there is Multigames servers, using Rocky 9 as SO, Diferents providers of server, Docker, and duck DNS just for fun.
+Is a selfhosting using old servers using Proxmox for virtualization